 Many aspects of our formulations come from ancient, global traditions.
 Modern science has confirmed much of the ancestral wisdom found in herbal medicine, and new supportive research is emerging daily.
-Follow the links below for an educational introduction to the incredible traditional knowledge found around the globe:
+What follows is an educational introduction to the incredible traditional knowledge found around the globe.

 Our amazing herbalist, Brittini Gehring, has been trained in multiple herbal traditions and is an encyclopedia of knowledge.
-With her help we are able to utilize herbal traditions from around the globe to provide health and wellness to our customers, helping your Reach Your Peak™.
+With her help we're able to utilize herbal traditions from around the globe to provide health and wellness to our customers, helping your Reach Your Peak™.